xpeppers/cloud-phoenix-kata/README.md

 `DOCKER_PASSWORD`

-If you don't want to rebuild the app these variables are not required and you have to comment the `script` step in `.travis.yml` file.
+If you don't want to rebuild the app these variables are not required and you have to comment the `before_script` step in `.travis.yml` file.

 These variables are required in Travis, take from the previous step: